A step-by-step procedure for setting up a new Montenegro company

 Legal Structure of a Monteengro Company

-When deciding whether to incorporate a private limited liability company in Montengro, it is helpful to understand the structure and attributes of this corporate form.
-This guide explains what a Montengro company is and how it is organized.
-Some of the questions it will answer are: a) What is the legal status of a Montengro company? b) What can and can’t a company do? c) Who owns the company? d) Who operates a company? eWhat is the Constitution of the company?
+When deciding whether to incorporate a private limited liability company in Montenegro, it is helpful to understand the structure and attributes of this corporate form.
+This guide explains what a Montenegro company is and how it is organized.
+Some of the questions it will answer are: a) What is the legal status of a Montenegro company? b) What can and can’t a company do? c) Who owns the company? d) Who operates a company? eWhat is the Constitution of the company?

-If you already understand the basics of a Montengro private limited company’s corporate structure and simply want to know how to register one in Montengro, please see our Montengro Company Registration Guide which details the procedure and steps for registering a private limited company in Montengro.
+If you already understand the basics of a Montenegro private limited company corporate structure and simply want to know how to register one in Montenegro, please see our Montenegro Company Registration Guide which details the procedure and steps for registering a private limited company in Montenegro.
 But if you want an introduction to this corporate structure, please continue reading.

 Annual Filing Requirements for Montenegro Companies